Private research university in Atlanta, Georgia, United States

 Emory University is a private research university in Atlanta, Georgia.
-Emory was founded in 1836 as "Emory College" by the Methodist Episcopal Church, and was named in honor of Methodist bishop John Emory.
-Emory is the second-oldest private institution of higher education in Georgia and among the 50 oldest private universities in the United States.Source: Wikipedia
+Founded in 1836 as "Emory College" by the Methodist Episcopal Church and named in honor of Methodist bishop John Emory, Emory is the second-oldest private institution of higher education in Georgia .

 |Income||Average Net Cost|